Make Secure HTTP APIs

 object

-let user-name: string = request.auth.email;
+let email: string = request.auth.email;

 Redirects and Cookies